hrittikhere/CGOA-training/README.md

 # Facts about CGOA

-- Cost 250.00 USD ( Discounts are available through Linux Foundation programs such as [LIFT Scholarship](https://www.linuxfoundation.org/about/lift-scholarships) + KubeCon Attendee Vouchers, and Black Friday Sales.)
+- Cost - 250.00 USD ( Discounts are available through Linux Foundation programs such as [LIFT Scholarship](https://www.linuxfoundation.org/about/lift-scholarships) + KubeCon Attendee Vouchers, and Black Friday Sales.)
 - Certification Valid for 3 Years
 - Includes 12 Month Exam Eligibility
 - One Retake if you didn't PASS
 - Multiple Choice Exam ( 60 Questions )
 - Duration of Exam 90 minutes
-- Passing Marks - 75 / Total Marks - 100
+- Passing Marks - 75 / Total Marks - 100 or 45/60 Questions should be correct
 - During the exam, you can access Notepad/Calculator in the PSI Secure browser, but it is not required for this exam.
 - Exams are scored automatically and barring any exceptions or technical difficulties, a score report will be emailed to you, within 24 hours of completing the exam.